17.10.2020

 The pulp is yellowish with a pleasant smell and taste.
 The cap is not inferior in taste to champignons.

-Fruiting from July to October.
+Fruits from July to October.

 How to use the cap mushroom

-01/30/2019 | admin | No comments yet
+01/30/2019 | admin |

-Salted chicken mushrooms
+Pickling chicken mushrooms

-Read this article:
+Read in this article:

-Salted mushrooms according to unique recipes
+Pickling mushrooms according to unique recipes

-There are many ways to pickle mushrooms - the most beloved folk snack.
+• There are many ways to pickle mushrooms, the most beloved folk snack.
 First, we list which mushrooms can be salted:

 • flywheel (Polish mushroom, green and red, variegated);

-• white breast;
+• white milk mushroom;

 • black breast;

-• loading;
+• loader;

 • boletus;